Nur-tusa/week1-ip/README.md

 4. Copy the path of the index.html file to your browser and you will be able to access the application.

-# diescription of the project purpose
+# description of the project purpose
 This is a project that shows portfolio landing page and biography